amsmite001/Soft_Eng/Jupyter_README.md

 Jupyter allows the customization of it's html files via templates.
 To use the provided template override, navigate to `anaconda3/share/jupyterhub/templates` and replace the `login.html` with the provided one.

-Editing templates follows Ginja styling, and are just a matter of editing/replacing existing files.
+Editing templates follows Jinja styling, and are just a matter of editing/replacing existing files.

 ---